kfjahnke/envutil/README.md

 users to compare it with other anti-aliasing and interpolation methods and share the results!

-Currently, the build is set up to produce binary for AVX2-capable CPUs - nowadays most 'better' CPUs support this SIMD ISA.
+Currently, single-ISA build are set up to produce binary for AVX2-capable CPUs - nowadays most 'better' CPUs support this SIMD ISA.
 When building for other (and non-i86) CPUs, suitable parameters should be passed to the compiler (you'll have to modify the CMakeLists.txt).